Accounts Payable Metrics that Matter

 Tracking and optimizing AP department metrics is crucial to achieving efficiency.
 Monitoring these KPIs highlights issues in manual processing that prevent businesses from improving accuracy while reducing processing time.

-AP automation lets you carry out workflows at a lower cost.
+AP automation of invoice management lets you carry out workflows at a lower cost.
 Faster approval and processing and fewer mistakes also mean happier suppliers.
 Standardizing processes speed up the entire cycle.

 Let Lola.com give you real-time control over spending